Enter for a chance to win a $75+ gift card by completing the 2025 RCD Workforce Survey!!

 Current Product Development

-The group is currently working on developing an updated version of the RCD Professional Census to provide deeper insight into the typical role and workflow of researcher-facing RCD “Facilitators”.
+The group is currently working on an updated version of the 2021 RCD Workforce Survey to provide deeper insight into the typical role and workflow of researcher-facing RCD “Facilitators”.
 Products will include:

-• Papers and presentations with analysis and key findings from the survey data
+- Papers and presentations with analysis and key findings from survey results

 Sustained Community Products

-2. RCD Professionals Census studies of the role titles, descriptions, salary grades, and numbers of RCD professionals, and in relation to each of the four Job Series that will allow for better equity across institutions and longitudinal understanding of the RCD Profession.
-The most recent survey was open in Summer 2021, with results shared via multiple publications and community presentations.
+- 2021 RCD Workforce Survey studies the role titles, descriptions, salary grades, and numbers of RCD professionals, and in relation to each of the four Job Series that will allow for better equity across institutions and longitudinal understanding of the RCD Profession.
+This survey was open in the Summer of 2021, with results shared via multiple publications and community presentations.
 Details about the creation of the survey and products are here.

 See also the Career Arcs Working Group, which spun off to capture a framework of RCD career options based upon the trajectories of current RCD professionals and HR implementations.